amareshcoding/kindmeal-clone-project/README.md

 <h2 >Menu Section :</h2>
 <p >We have added Menu section on the top-left corner and below the navbar, if you click on the menu it will show the categories and subcategories of that section.</p>

-<h2 >Product Page :</h2>
-<p >We have added products from original website and categorized them into different section.
-User also can sort the products.</p>

-<h2 >Cart Section :</h2>
-<p >When we add some products using Add to Cart button, the products you have chosen, will showcase into the Cart Section.
-User can remove the product from the cart.</p>

 <h2 >Login and Create Account :</h2>
 <p >User can Create Account and also Login to the account.
 We used some JavaScript for Sign-up and Login Functionalities.</p>

-<h2 >Payment Page :</h2>
-<p >We have added different payment methods, users can choose according to there preference, and after selecting any method it will redirect users to final payment page.</p>

-<h2 >Order or Past-Purchase Section :</h2>
-<p>The user can see an order successful message.</p>

 <h2>Contributors :</h2>
 <ul >